-What is the role of SoundPrints in a balanced literacy framework?
+What is the role of SoundPrints in a comprehensive literacy framework?

 SoundPrints is a complementary resource developed to help teachers with inclusive (diverse) groups to (a) contextualize and enrich, and (b) individualize, the word-study component of their language arts curriculum.

-As true of all Inclusive Schools Network (ISN) resources, SoundPrints resources are not mandated by the MEES.
+As true of all Teaching with Purpose (TwP) resources, SoundPrints resources are not mandated by the MEQ.
 Rather, they are complementary, non-profit resources developed and released by the author as a service to Quebec’s English School Boards—i.e., to support the varied needs of learners in diverse groups.

 To ensure deep understanding and rich use of more complex/specific tools, PD is required prior to use of resources in the Advanced Resources (password-protected) area of this page.
 Please contact your Board's ISN resource person for information about local PD opportunities.